srsopira/EMR-Hudi-Workshop/L2a-Notebook.md

 ![screenshot](images/N61.png)

-* This bucket name will be used in the Jupyter notebook for Hudi
+* Please note down the bucket name [emr-hudi-workshop-$AWSACCOUNT], this will be used in the Jupyter notebook for Hudi

 ## Loading the Hudi notebook into Jupyter